-As of June 30, 2017 the State had authorized, but unissued general fund obligations of:
+As of June 30, 2018 the State had authorized, but unissued general fund obligations of:

-Authority Estimated Debt Term
+Authority Estimated Debt Service Term

-Service

 General Obligation \$110,348,242 \$10,000,000 20 years

-Subject to
+Subject to Appropriation

-Appropriation

 Knik Arm Crossing \$300,000,000 N/A N/A

-Pension Obligation 5,000,000,000 N/A N/A
+Pension Obligation Bonds 1,500,000,000 N/A N/A

-Bonds
+Tax Credit Certificate Bond Corporation \$1,000,000,000 Uncertain up to \$125 million 10 years

-School Debt Limited Limited
+School Debt Reimbursement Limited Limited

-Reimbursement

-TOTAL 5,410,348,242 10,000,000
+TOTAL 2,910,348,242 10,000,000

 The State has discussed the potential of issuing debt to provide for a portion of the State's funding requirement for the AKLNG project.
-The AKLNG project could require issuance of up to tens of billions of dollars in debt over a ten year period.
+The AKLNG project could require issuance of up to tens of billions of dollars in debt over a ten-year period.
 If approved, this issuance would exceed existing debt by many times.

-As of June 30, 2017, the State had debt obligations secured and paid by the general fund of approximately \$1,014.4 million, comprised of \$776.8 million of general obligation bonds, \$25.9 million of Certificates of Participation, and \$211.7 million of lease-revenue bond conduit issues of political subdivisions.
-There is currently \$110 million of unissued general obligation bond authority that remains to be issued as well as a \$300 million general fund paid subject to appropriation bond authority for the Knik Arm Crossing.
-All outstanding securities have been issued in fixed rate mode.
+As of June 30, 2018, the State had debt obligations secured and paid by the general fund of approximately \$951.1 million, comprised of \$724.4 million of general obligation bonds, \$24.2 million of Certificates of Participation, and \$202.5 million of lease-revenue bond conduit issues of political subdivisions all issued in fixed rate mode.
+There is currently \$110 million of unissued general obligation bond authority that remains to be issued, and general fund subject to appropriation bond authority of \$300 million for the Knik Arm Crossing, \$1.5 billion for the Pension Obligation Bond Corporation, and \$1 billion for the Tax Credit Certificate Bond Corporation.
+It is uncertain when, or if the authority for the Knik Arm Crossing or the Pension Obligation Bond Corporation will be issued.
+The authorization for the Tax Credit Certificate Bond Corporation has had a legal challenge raised against it which will need to be satisfactorily resolved prior to any bond issuance.

-As of June 30, 2017 the State had \$49.4 million outstanding in the Veteran's Mortgage Loan Program which the general fund guarantees, but has never had to pay for.
+As of June 30, 2018, the State had \$48.1 million outstanding in the Veteran's Mortgage Loan Program which the general fund guarantees, but has never had to pay the debt service.
 This guarantee was obtained in 1982 as it was required by the 1980 Mortgage Subsidy Bond Tax Act to obtain tax exempt financing of mortgages for US military veterans in Alaska.
 This is the only debt issued by a political subdivision that is guaranteed by the State.
 The program maintains the highest credit rating of AAA prior to including the state guarantee, and therefore has no impact on the State's debt capacity.